H4k1l/RustCrack/README.md

   -x, --mxlenght <MXLENGHT>            [default: 10] -o, --output <OUTPUTFILE>
-      --gen                            generate a wordlist -a, --algo <ALGORITHM>               the hash algorithm to use (md5/sha-1/sha-256/sha-512) -w, --wordlist <WORDLIST>            try to use a wordlist to brute the hash -H, --hash <HASH>
+      --gen                            generate a wordlist -a, --algo <ALGORITHM>               the hash algorithm to use (md5/sha-1/sha-224/sha-256/sha-384/sha-512) -w, --wordlist <WORDLIST>            try to use a wordlist to brute the hash -H, --hash <HASH>
       --hashfile <HASHFILE>
-  -v, --verbose
+  -v, --verbose...                     use -vv to get a more verbose output
-      --crack                          crack a hash
+      --crack                          crack a hash -t, --mxcudathreads <MXCUDATHREADS>  maximum usable of cuda threads in percentage [default: 100] --gpu                            use CUDA to maximize the efficency for nvidia GPU's --nofile                         don't check if the hash is already found, and don't save the hash result --expand                         expands the wordlist with new possible password combinations(example: 'hello' -> 'h3ll0')
-      --gpu                            use CUDA to maximize the efficency for nvidia GPU's --nofile                         don't check if the hash is already found, and don't save the hash result -t, --mxcudathreads <MXCUDATHREADS>  maximum usable of cuda threads in percentage [default: 100] -h, --help                           Print help
+  -h, --help                           Print help
 ```
 For crack an hash using a pure brute-force alorithm, you can simply run this command: